LocalCoinIS/how.bitshares.works/docs/user_guide/create_account.rst

 Terminology
 ========================

-In this section, we want to describe Terminologies  and guide you to create and register your BitShares Account.
+In this section, we want to describe Terminologies  and guide you to create and register your LocalCoin Account.

 **Wallet**